WikoCuber/Smoczy-Clicker/README.md

 - Some Windows Libs

 # Getting Started
-All you have to do is install .NET 8 Desktop Runtime.
+First download the newest version form [relese tab](https://github.com/WikoCuber/Smoczy-Clicker/releases) in github.
+Then install .NET 8 Desktop Runtime.
 You can download this from [here](https://dotnet.microsoft.com/en-us/download/dotnet/8.0) or open an app (if you don't have installed runtime you will get a message with link to download).

 # Usage
 ## Config